gieseladev/giesela/README.md

 ### Volumes
-You can mount `/giesela/data` which holds the data for the configuration file, the playlists and the lyrics (I think that's everything)
+You can mount `/giesela/data` which holds a lot of Giesela's static data (certificates, lyrics, options, and so on).

+> Keep in mind that these files will be overwritten with newer versions if there are any.
+Currently this only affects `radio_stations.yml`

 `/giesela/logs` holds the log files (if there even are any...)